jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/NCCGroup-Threat-Monitor-Report-2023.md

 intersection between conventional criminal activity and cyber- enabled crimes.

-# SECTION 4 - Incident Response Findings
+# SECTION 4 - Incident Response Findings.
 Our Incident Response data represents cases handled by our CIRT Team when responding to NCC clients.
 In 2023, the Financials sector observed the greatest percentage of incidents raised (15%), closely followed by Industrials (14%) and Government (14%).